Speculative Optimism installed in the MERL archives, Photograph Deirdre O'Mahony 2017

 A film produced while on the Welcome Foundation Livestock residency in 2017 at the Museum of English Rural Life (MERL), University of Reading.

 The project began with the proposition, is ‘carbon-neutral’ beef possible?
-Research at the university into the effect of different kinds of forage on animal and soil health is currently underway.
-Sainfoin, a variety of forage once used extensively in the south of England, is being investigated for its beneficial effect as it grows in near drought conditions, is highly beneficial to bees, and fixes nitrogen in the soil.
-However it takes time to establish and for that reason, is considered less economically efficient than the rye grass used extensively in livestock and dairy production today.
+Research into the effect of different kinds of forage on animal and soil health was being conducted by two groups at Reading University, the LegumePlus Project and the Diverse Forages project at the Centre for Dairy Research (CEDAR).
+Both projects included research into Sainfoin, a variety of forage once used extensively in the south of England.
+Sainfoin has many beneficial effects.
+It is an efficient wormer, grows in near drought conditions, bees love it, and it fixes nitrogen in soil and it can reduce methene production within a mixed diet.
 Sainfoin fell out of use with the modernisation of agriculture but is now under investigation for its potential use-value given climate change, a global shortage of nitrogen and the collapse of bee colonies.

 The residency provided access to the MERL archives to investigate references to historical forages like Sainfoin and review some of the extensive collection of historical documentary films produced to teach increased efficiency in agriculture.

-Speculative Optimism is the poetic essayistic film produced from this research.
-Shot in the museum archives, at the University of Reading’s Hall Farm and a Cotswold Seed’s Honeydale Farm and factory, the film points to the history of changing agricultural policies that now requires farmers to be economically efficient, practice environmental sustainability and maintain the visual premium and heritage value of landscapes.
+The resulting essayistic film was shot in the museum archives, at the University of Reading’s Hall Farm and a Cotswold Seed’s Honeydale Farm and factory and points to the history of changing agricultural policies that now requires farmers to be economically efficient, practice environmental sustainability and maintain the visual premium and heritage value of landscapes.
 Some might argue this is an impossible task.
 Refusing a singular position or narrative, the film relies on unconscious visual associations inspired by the imagery to provide unexpected insights into the complexities of global food production today.